Can Ozempic Help Me Lose Weight?

 What are some new weight loss medications?

+Because there were a lot of problems with older weight loss medications, the search continued for safe and effective alternatives.
+When studying a class of medications called GLP-1 agonists for diabetes, researchers found that the medications also resulted in significant weight loss.
 In 2014, the FDA approved liraglutide (Saxenda) for chronic weight management in obese or overweight adults with weight-related medical conditions.
 The FDA expanded the approval age range to those aged 12 and older in 2020.
 In 2021, the FDA approved semaglutide (Wegovy) for chronic weight management in obese or overweight adults with high blood pressure, type 2 diabetes mellitus, or high cholesterol.
+Since then, additional medications have been approved, such as tirzepatide (Zepbound).
+Not all GLP-1 medications are approved by the FDA for weight loss.
+Some are only approved for the treatment of diabetes; however, sometimes these medications are used “off-label” for weight loss.

 How does Ozempic work?

 Liraglutide (Saxenda, Victoza) and semaglutide (Wegovy, Ozempic, Rybelsus) belong to the "GLP-1 receptor agonist" class of drugs.
-GLP-1 is a hormone produced by the body in response to food intake.
-GLP-1 agonist drugs help the body make higher levels of GLP-1, which can affect hunger, food intake, and weight.
+Glucagon-like peptide (GLP)-1 is a hormone produced by the body in response to food intake.
+GLP-1 agonist drugs provide the body with higher levels of GLP-1, which can affect hunger, food intake, and weight.
 GLP-1 acts on the pancreas to increase insulin release after carbohydrate consumption, and it also causes a sensation of decreased appetite and increased fullness.
-Because of this, GLP-1 receptor agonists have been explored as weight loss drugs.
-Since GLP-1 also affects insulin release and blood sugar control, some GLP-1 agonist drugs are also used to treat diabetes mellitus.
+This is in part due to the fact that the medications slow stomach emptying.
 GLP-1 agonist drugs are available in both oral and injectable forms.
 Rybelsus is an oral formulation of semaglutide, while Wegovy and Ozempic are injectable.
 Saxenda and Victoza are injectable versions of liraglutide.
+Tirzepatide is a GLP-1 receptor agonist that also works as an agonist of another hormone, glucose-dependent insulinotropic polypeptide (GIP).

 Ozempic vs. Wegovy

 Ozempic, Wegovy, and Rybelsus all contain the same active ingredient, semaglutide.
-However, the drugs are dosed differently and are prescribed for treatment of different conditions.
-Ozempic and Rybelsus are only approved to improve blood sugar control in adults with diabetes, while Wegovy is FDA-approved for weight management.
+However, the drugs are dosed differently and are approved for treatment of different conditions.
+Ozempic and Rybelsus are only approved for blood sugar control in adults with diabetes, while Wegovy is FDA-approved for weight management.
+It is also important to note that Ozempic and Wegovy are dispensed in injector pens.
+While both pens contain the same medication, the pens themselves are different, which can lead to confusion and dosing errors.

 Table: common GLP-1 agonist prescription medications